 Freedom Debt Relief has a broad range of industry accreditations and is listed as the country's largest debt settlement provider.
 The company sets the minimum debt requirement to $7,500.
-Freedom Debt Relief helps customers who are struggling to pay back a wide range of unsecured debts, including credit cards, loans, and store cards.
+Freedom Debt Relief helps customers who are struggling to pay back a wide range of unsecured debts, including credit cards, loans, and store cards, and makes our list of the best debt settlement companies (opens in new tab).

 The company operates in 37 states and charges an average of 22% of the enrolled debt as a fee for settling.
-The staff is knowledgeable about clients' options, depending on their circumstances.
+The staff are knowledgeable about clients' options, depending on their circumstances.

 Freedom Deft Relief offers a free consultation for potential customers, so you can work out if debt settlement is the right solution for you.
 The consultations are carried out with an IAPDA-certified consultant.
 This means you will receive expert information and a good idea of whether or not debt settlement is the best move for you.
 The company has been in operation for over 17 years and settles over 50,000 accounts a month.

-One thing to note about Freedom Debt Relief is that it was hit by a lawsuit from the Consumer Financial Protection Bureau (CFPB) for allegedly charging upfront fees and not being fully transparent with its customers.
-The matter was settled out after the company agreed to pay restitution.
+One thing to note about Freedom Debt Relief is that it was hit by a lawsuit (opens in new tab)from the Consumer Financial Protection Bureau (CFPB) for allegedly charging upfront fees and not being fully transparent with its customers.
+The matter was settled out after the company agreed to pay restitution, but if you want an alternative, National Debt Relief (opens in new tab) is our top choice overall.

 - Accredited by the Better Business Bureau